mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

 I propose to Dimitry that the next evolution of DevOps involves writing software that can be used by the project manager, the business analyst, the program manager, any non-technical team member.
 If I can't automate routine tasks into oblivion, I should be getting someone else to do them!
 (Preferably the person who would have asked me in the first place.)

-It's relatively easy to ask a developer or sysadmin to run an application from a command line and observe the output - we are comfortable in a shell, we know how to set up local development environments and satisfy dependencies, etc. It's much harder to ask this of someone who may never have worked on the command line, so I'm going to focus on provising a web-based tool that can be used to trigger existing backend processes.
+It's relatively easy to ask a developer or sysadmin to run an application from a command line and observe the output - we are comfortable in a shell, we know how to set up local development environments and satisfy dependencies, etc. It's much harder to ask this of someone who may never have worked on the command line, so I'm going to focus on providing a web-based tool that can be used to trigger existing backend processes.

 In this series of posts, I'm going to take a simple command-line ruby application that performs a long-running job (such as a code deploy) and wrap it in a web interface that can invoke the job asynchronously as well as provide real-time status updates back to the user.
 It's surprisingly simple to accomplish this, so I'll expand the exercise in stages, using this as an introduction to a few useful ruby gems including Sinatra, Celluloid and Logging.